 The WWF states that: ‘We should continue to use RSPO certified sustainable palm oil in products, as replacing it would result in more deforestation and natural habitat conversion.
 RSPO certified products that use palm oil from “Segregated” or “Identity Preserved” supply chains offer the greatest assurance of sustainable palm oil.’
 It also highlights that many brands have made commendable efforts to eliminate deforestation and human rights abuse from their palm oil supply chains.

 On a wider scale, the UK government is taking steps to improve the situation.
 The ultimate aim is to ensure 100 per cent of the palm oil used in the UK comes from sustainable sources – with a 2019 review showing we’ve reached 70 per cent.
-Businesses are also looking into alternatives, but replacing such a widely used, cheap ingredient isn’t easy.
 It’s clear that we won’t be wiping out palm oil any time soon, but there is ongoing research into how we can revolutionize the industry.
 For now, consumers can use the WWF’s new scorecard to check how supermarkets, manufacturers and hospitality companies fare when it comes to responsible palm oil.